 Breakdown of the skin, the development of diabetic foot ulcers, decreased activity, and decreased independence are all consequences of PAD.
 The most concerning of these is the development of a diabetic foot ulcer.
 Breakdown of the skin can rapidly lead to infection, including infection of the bone, which can lead rapidly to amputation.
 We know that the consequences of amputation can be severe.
 When we look out to 5 years, we see that 3/4 of patients that undergo major amputations pass away.
 If you have any of the risk factors: diabetes, smoking, obesity, hypertension, and high cholesterol, you need to your doctor about getting screening for peripheral artery disease or reach out to Modern Vascular and we will get you scheduled for an evaluation.

 Modern Vascular has 5 clinics in Arizona, 14 clinics total, with 4 more on the way.

-Dr. Scott Brannan and the team at Modern Vascular of North Mesa, Arizona are well-equipped to care for patients in Mesa and the greater Phoenix area.
-Dr. Brannan has treated patients throughout Arizona at the clinic in North Mesa.
+Dr. Scott Brannan and the teams at Modern Vascular in North Mesa, Arizona, and East Mesa, AZ are well-equipped to care for patients in Mesa and the greater Phoenix area.
+Dr. Brannan has treated patients throughout Arizona at the clinics in Mesa.
 There are a total of 5 Modern Vascular clinics in Arizona, so if you are located in Arizona, take a look at our clinics page to see if there is a Modern Vascular location that is closer to you.